g8kig/RA8876_DX_FT8/README.md

 In this version the device time can be synchonised to the Internet and reception reports uploaded to the PskReporter at https://www.pskreporter.info/

-This requires an external ESP32 module
+This requires an external ESP32 module.

-Please see https://github.com/g8kig/DX-FT8-TimeSync_PSKReporter for more information about constructing and programming the simple module that can be used with this transceiver
+## Please see https://github.com/g8kig/DX-FT8-TimeSync_PSKReporter for more information about constructing and programming the simple module that can be used with this transceiver

 And, here is a view of Stations Reported by W5BAA via my RA8876_DX_FT8 Rig over the Internet to PSK Reporter